liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/00-intro.markdown

 [iOS](/develop/reference/-/knowledge_base/6-2/screenlets-in-liferay-screens-for-ios)
 screenlets describes each screenlet's features and views/themes.

-You're probably thinking, "These Screenlets sound like the greatest thing since taco Tuesdays, but what if they don't fit in with my app's UI?
+You might be thinking, "These Screenlets sound like the greatest thing since taco Tuesdays, but what if they don't fit in with my app's UI?
 What if they don't behave exactly how I want them to?
 What if there's no screenlet for what I want to do?"
 Fret not!
 You can customize screenlets to fit your needs by